expo/expo/docs/versions/unversioned/sdk/calendar.md

 ### `Expo.Calendar.getRemindersAsync(calendarIds, status, startDate, endDate)`

 **Available on iOS only.** Returns a list of reminders matching the provided criteria.
+If `startDate` and `endDate` are defined, returns all reminders that overlap at all with the [startDate, endDate] interval -- i.e. all reminders that end after the `startDate` or begin before the `endDate`.

 #### Arguments